hanhanhan-kim/vidtools/README.md

 #### `h264_to_mp4`

+This command batch converts `.h264` videos to `.mp4` videos.
+It can output the `.mp4` videos in monochrome.

 - `root` (string): Path to the root directory; the directory that houses the target `.h264` videos.
 Is recursive.
 - `framerate` (integer): The framerate, in Hz, of the target `.h264` videos.
 Assumes that all the videos in the `root` directory and its recursive subdirectories have the same framerate.
 - `do_mono` (boolean): If true, will also convert the videos to monochrome, with OpenCV.
 If false, will convert the videos, without recolouring, with FFmpeg.
-The OpenCV-based conversion generates a higher quality output, but takes longer.
+The OpenCV-based conversion **generates a higher quality output**, but takes longer.

 This command returns converted `.mp4` videos, in the same directory as the input `.h264` videos.

 #### `undistort`

+This command undistorts videos by calibrating a checkerboard `.mp4` video or a folder of checkerboard `.jpg` images.
+This command can take a long time, if a lot of checkerboards are found.
+For this reason, if you wish to cut on compute time, I recommend inputting a folder of a few checkerboard `.jpg` images, rather than a whole checkerboard `.mp4` video.
+The number of internal corners on the checkerboard's rows and columns are interchangeable.

 - `board` (string): Path to the input calibration video of the checkerboard.
 Must _not_ be called `checkerboards`.
 Must be an `.mp4` file or a folder of `.jpg`s.
 If a `.pkl` file for the calibration already exists, it should be in the same directory that the `board_vid` video is in.
 - `framerate` (integer): Framerate of `board_vid` video and `target` videos, in Hz.
 If `board_vid` is a path to a directory of `.jpg`s, then `framerate` applies only to the videos specified by `target`.
 The fact that this argument accepts only a single integer means that both the `board_vid` and `target` videos must have the same framerate.